dPhish/Documentation/modules/drill/announcements.md

  - ## Header

-    1. **Edit the Campaign**
+    1. **Edit the Announcement**

-        Click this button to be redirected to the edit page, where you can modify the campaign settings.
+        Click this button to be redirected to the edit page, where you can modify the announcement settings.

         ![Drill-Phish announcements edit for specific campaign!](../../assets/drill/announcements/edit_specific_announcement_campain.png "Drill-Phish announcements edit for specific campaign")